EXPRESSCLUSTER/SQLServer/SQLServer2022onWindows_en.md

 ### Requirements
 - All Primary Server, Secondary Server and Client machine should be reachable with IP address.
-- To use Floating IP (fip) resource, both servers must belong to the same network.
+- To use Floating IP (fip) resource, both servers must belong to the same network address.
 	- If each server belongs to different networks, you can use ddns resource with [Dynamic DNS Server](https://github.com/EXPRESSCLUSTER/Tips/blob/master/ddnsPreparation.md) instead of fip address.
 - The Ports which EXPRESSCLUSTER uses should be opened.
-	- The ports are described in [EXPRESSCLUSTER X 5.0 for Windows Getting Started Guide] (https://docs.nec.co.jp/sites/default/files/minisite/static/284b1dba-b9a1-4905-bcbf-e8de2265c9b0/ecx_x50_windows_en/W50_SG_EN/W_SG.html#communication-port-number)
+	- The ports are described in [EXPRESSCLUSTER X 5.0 for Windows Getting Started Guide](https://docs.nec.co.jp/sites/default/files/minisite/static/284b1dba-b9a1-4905-bcbf-e8de2265c9b0/ecx_x50_windows_en/W50_SG_EN/W_SG.html#communication-port-number)
 - Mirror Disk resource requires 2 partitions, *Data Partition* and *Cluster Partition*.
-	- Data Partition: Depends on mirrored data size (NTFS)
+	- Data Partition: Prepare the partition according to the data size to be mirrored.
+(NTFS)
-	- Cluster Partition: 1024MB (1GB), RAW (do not format this partition)
+	- Cluster Partition: Prepare 1GB RAW partition (do not format this partition.)

-	- **Note**
+	**Note:**
 	- It is not supported to mirror C: drive and do NOT specify C: drive for Data Partition.
 	- Dynamic disk is not supported for Data Partition and Cluster Partition.
 	- Data Partition on Secondary Server will be overwritten on initial Mirror Disk synchronization (Initial Recovery).

 ### Sample configuration
 - Primary/Secondary Server